 Bitefighter knelt and started sketching on his whiteboard.
 When he was done, he rose to his feet and held it up.
 Drawn on its surface was a crude approximation of the video game artifact.

 Peter shut the glovebox.
 “That’s it.
 All right—you guys ready?”

 “Okay.”
 He took a deep breath.
 “It’s not that hard—just an adult version of make-believe.
 Think back to when you were little—when you used to pretend you were an animal, a Space Marine, an astronaut…” He threw an uncertain glance at Kora.
 “Or a whatever.
 Use your imagination.
 I’ll go first.”

 His eyes fell halfway closed, and he formed a triangle in front of his chest with his thumbs and forefingers.
 The gesture wasn’t something he’d consciously intended.
 When it came to psychogenics, instinct and feeling had a much bigger influence than they did in the “real world.”
 Kora and Eun followed suit.
 Their eyes fell halfway shut, and they replicated Peter’s mudra with their thumb and forefingers.

 A hazy outline formed in front of his hands.
 At first it was just a wavy set of lines, then it took on color and substance.

 “Whoa.”
 Eun gaped at the ruby-red wedge floating in front of Peter.

 “Concentrate.”
-Peter stared at his construct with half-lidded eyes, a bead of sweat trickling down his cheek.
+Peter stared at his construct with half-lidded eyes, a bead of sweat trickling off his forehead and down his cheek.